lovelysystems/lovely.buildouthttp/README.txt

 Credits
 =======

-Thanks to Tarek Ziadé for bugfixes and extensions.
+Thanks to Tarek Ziade for bugfixes and extensions.